 Speaking from a balcony at the Ecuadorean embassy in London Mr Assange appeared a defiant figure.
-But beyond the defiance things were not as they seemed.
+But beyond the defiance, things were not as they seemed.
 In fact the whole scene appeared odd.
-An Australian fugitive from Swedish justice sheltering in the Ecuador embassy in London, fearful of being extradited to the USA, giving a speech to a crowd of international supporters.
-A strange scene for a speech broadcast around the world.
+An Australian fugitive from Swedish justice sheltering in the Ecuador embassy in London, England.
+But, also a fugitive who is fearful of being extradited to the USA.
+And, to cap it all, a speech to a crowd of international supporters and the Metropolitan police.
+Odd.
+Such a very strange scene for a speech broadcast around the world.

 The speech had a solid beginning:

 I am here today because I cannot be there with you today.

 Of course.
 Moving on, the speech echoed “You” several times by way of thanks for his audience’s participation in his fight for justice.